LS-Lab/KeYmaeraX-projects/examples/README.md

 # Examples
-Examples, models, and proofs in KeYmaera X, which is an aXiomatic Tactical Theorem Prover KeYmaera X for Hybrid Systems.
+Interesting simple but instructive examples, models, and proofs in KeYmaera X, which is an aXiomatic Tactical Theorem Prover KeYmaera X for Hybrid Systems.

   http://keymaeraX.org/